As filed with the Securities and Exchange Commission on June 12, 2003

 Common Stock

-Our common stock is quoted on the Nasdaq National Market under the symbol “FORM.”
+Our common stock is quoted on the Nasdaq National Market under the symbol FORM.

 The selling stockholders may from time to time sell shares directly to purchasers, or to or through broker-dealers, who may act as agents or principals.
 Sales may be made over the Nasdaq National Market or otherwise, at then prevailing market prices, at prices related to prevailing market prices or at negotiated prices.
-The shares of common stock offered by this prospectus will be sold as described in this prospectus under “Plan of Distribution.”
+The shares of common stock offered by this prospectus will be sold as described in this prospectus under Plan of Distribution.

 Investing in our common stock involves risks.
-See “Risk Factors” beginning on page 3.
+See Risk Factors

-The Securities and Exchange Commission and state securities regulators have not approved or disapproved these securities, or determined if this prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense.
+prospectus is truthful or complete.
+Any representation to the contrary is a

 The date of this prospectus is June 12, 2003.